Alopecia Areata : Diagnosis & Treatment in India

 Alopecia Areata Treatment

 Hair growth in alopecia areata patients is unpredictable, but when early detected and treated, hair growth can be expected within a year.
-The various forms of Alopecia Areata Treatment in India include;
+The various forms of Alopecia Areata Treatment in Visakhapatnam include;

 Corticosteroids injections are administered in the scalp or skin for two months or less.
 In younger patients, Topical Corticosteroids are directly applied to the affected region.